danknights/microbiomemystery/README.md

 Which subject is the C. Diff patient?
 Which subject is the Healthy US adult?
 Follow the clues to find the answers!

+## Helpful hints

+* Open the raw DNA sequence files first.
+Does anyone have C. diff?
+* Use the species plots to find key species mentioned in the reference articles below.
+* Use the "beta diversity" plots to find which samples are most similar to one another.
+* Hint: Antibiotics tend to reduce diversity and increase Gammaproteobacteria.

 ## Raw data files
 These are the raw DNA sequences from each subject in the mystery.